 You and your new-found travel buddies collect your camera’s from your hostel room.
 You hold hands and skip down to the underground train, where you share your greatest and worse travel tales.
 You get off the train and you’re welcomed instantly by the architectural eye-candy that is the Petronas Twin Towers.

-You open your hostel room door and the former Irish band of beauties ‘The Corrs’ (except Jim, sorry Jim) have invaded your room…they’re ovulating, have always wanted to bed a Newcastle United fan and believe that sharing is indeed caring.
+You open your hostel room door and the former Irish band of beauties ‘The Corrs’ (except Jim, sorry Jim) have invaded your room…they’re ovulating, have always wanted to bed a bald man and believe that sharing is indeed caring.

 Well at least that’s how my fairy tales end!
 But sadly, this is the reality: